GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples (Grants)
 <details>
-<summary>Example: Grants: Create (POST) request for three subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
+<summary>Example: Grants: Create (POST) request for three Subaward reports, when first was successfully Published, second was saved in Draft status with Validation failures, and third could not be created. </summary>
 <p>
 <code><pre>
 [